justinwalsh/daux.io/README.md

 ## Folders

-By default, the generator will look for folders in the `/docs` folder.
-Add your folders inside the `/docs` folder.
+By default, the generator will look for folders in the `docs` folder.
+Add your folders inside the `docs` folder.
 This project contains some example folders and files to get you started.

 You can nest folders any number of levels to get the exact structure you want.
 The folder structure will be converted to the nested navigation.

-If you'd prefer to keep your docs somewhere else (like outside of the daux.io root directory) you can specify your docs path in the `config.json` file.
+If you'd prefer to keep your docs somewhere else (like outside of the daux.io root directory) you can specify your docs path in the `global.json` file.

 ## Files

-The generator will look for Markdown `*.md` files inside the `/docs` folder and any of the subfolders within /docs.
+The generator will look for Markdown files (`*.md` and `*.markdown`) inside the `docs` folder and any of the subfolders within `docs`.
+Additional extensions can be added by editing `global.json`

-You must use the `.md` file extension for your files.
-Also, you must use underscores instead of spaces.
+You must use underscores instead of spaces.
 Here are some example file names and what they will be converted to:

 **Good:**

 * 01_Getting_Started.md = Getting Started
 * API_Calls.md = API Calls
 * 200_Something_Else-Cool.md = Something Else-Cool
+* _5_Ways_to_Be_Happy.md = 5 Ways To Be Happy

 **Bad:**